System Design Space

 Architectural decisions that survived 20 years

-Content-addressed storage model
+Content-addressed storage

-Cheap branches and fast merges
+Lightweight branches and frequent merges

 What does this mean in practice?